-We all know that interior design and décor trends come and go, and that there are certain rooms in the house that have a high ROI (return on investment) when even basic improvements are done.
+We all know that interior design and décor trends come and go and that certain rooms in the house have a high ROI (return on investment) when even basic improvements are made.
 The kitchen is one, but so too is the bathroom.
-An easy and affordable way to almost immediately improve the good looks and function of a bathroom of any size is to change the vanity.
+Changing the vanity is an easy and affordable way to almost immediately improve the good looks and function of a bathroom of any size.

-There are many kinds of bathroom vanities available, and homeowners will find them in the many “big box” stores as well as from bathroom suppliers and cabinet makers.
+Many kinds of bathroom vanities are available, and homeowners will find them in the many “big box” stores and from bathroom suppliers and cabinet makers.
 As you begin to plan any sort of bathroom upgrades or updates, it makes sense to first familiarize yourself with the six most common vanity styles, as well as the concept of the vanity in general.

 Interior design experts describe a vanity as a “cabinet built around your bathroom sink.
 One function of a vanity is to conceal the plumbing under the sink.
 In addition, since next to the shower or tub, the vanity is the largest fixture in your bathroom, it can set the style for your bathroom decor.”

 And while it serves a definite purpose, it always reflects the home’s style.
-For example, your vanity can be made of different woods and countertop materials.
-They come as square, round, rectangular and corner mounts.
-There is tremendous diversity in them, and that is why there are those six commonly chosen designs, and they include:
+For example, your vanity can be made of different wood and countertop materials.
+They come as square, round, rectangular, and corner mounts.
+There is tremendous diversity in them, and that is why there are those six commonly chosen designs and they include:

 As the name implies, the free-standing vanity stands apart from the wall and the room, much like a dresser or cupboard.
-It has many of the same advantages and good looks of something like the pedestal sink, but comes with that storage and the ability to hide the plumbing.
-It always has the sink built into the surface, and is usually a very sturdy piece of cabinetry made of materials that can withstand years of wear and tear.
-It can be an affordably priced option or an over-the-top designer installation, it might even be an antique refurbished into a vanity.
+It has many advantages and good looks as the pedestal sink but comes with that storage and the ability to hide the plumbing.
+It always has the sink built into the surface and is usually a very sturdy piece of cabinetry made of materials that can withstand years of wear and tear.
+It can be an affordable option or an over-the-top designer installation, and it might even be an antique refurbished into a vanity.

-This is the “anti-vanity” option that features only the sink on a pedestal, and is often the choice of those with very limited bathroom floor space or those with a specific design or style in mind.
-It is a very efficient and yet also very stylish choice, but if you require a lot of counter space or storage, it offers none.
-It can be a good choice, however, when the style is old-fashioned, very modern and clean, or utilitarian.
+This “anti-vanity” option features only the sink on a pedestal and is often the choice of those with very limited bathroom floor space or those with a specific design or style in mind.
+It is a very efficient yet stylish choice, but it offers none if you require a lot of counter space or storage.
+However, it can be a good choice when the style is old-fashioned, very modern and clean, or utilitarian.

 This is one of the latest innovations that pairs a free-standing vessel sink, such as a large metalwork bowl or beautifully glazed basin that sits atop the vanity surface.
-Keep in mind, it has unique visual appeal and lots of storage options, but it can be very costly and take up a lot of room.
-Vessel sink vanities are pretty common these days for commercial use like in restaurants or hotels.
-Designs are limitless with the variety of vessel bowls that come in all sorts of materials such as tempered glass or even natural stone where no two sinks are the same.
+It has a unique visual appeal and many storage options, but it can be costly and take up a lot of room.
+Vessel sink vanities are common for commercial use, like restaurants or hotels.
+Designs are limitless, with various vessel bowls in various materials, such as tempered glass or even natural stone, where no two sinks are alike.

 The pedestal sink sits atop a pedestal or base, while the wall mount sink is affixed to the wall and is one of the most iconic and classic options.
 Many may not even realize that their bathroom features a wall mounted sink simply because a vanity has been added to the space around it!
-It is a common choice for limited budgets or limited space, and it does require that reinforcements are incorporated into the wall and that plumbing is exposed or fitted inside special covers mounted on the underside of the sink.
+It is a common choice for limited budgets or limited space.
+It requires that reinforcements are incorporated into the wall and that plumbing is exposed or fitted inside special covers mounted on the underside of the sink.

 The final two styles are both vanities meant to meet special needs in a bathroom space.
-The corner vanity is a very popular style for the half-bath or washroom spaces.
-For example, a bathroom with only enough room for the toilet and sink may feature the corner vanity in order to make the most of available space.
-Typically, this will necessitate the use of a round sink, and can even incorporate a wall mount option to save further floor space.
-These are specialty vanities and sinks, to be sure, but can really help to convert even the tiniest area into a functional and esthetically appealing bathroom.
+The corner vanity is a popular style for the half-bath or washroom spaces.
+For example, a bathroom with enough room for the toilet and sink may feature a corner vanity to maximize the available space.
+Typically, this will necessitate using a round sink and can even incorporate a wall mount option to save further floor space.
+These are specialty vanities and sinks, to be sure, but they can help to convert even the tiniest area into a functional and esthetically appealing bathroom.

-Typical vanity depths are from 21″ to 24″, but there are times when the walking space in a bathroom just cannot accommodate the typical spatial needs of a vanity.
-When a walkway has to be wider, or when a narrow doorway limits how deep bathroom cabinetry can be, the narrow depth vanity saves the day.
+Typical vanity depths are from 21″ to 24″, but sometimes the walking space in a bathroom just cannot accommodate the typical spatial needs of a vanity.
+When a walkway has to be wider or a narrow doorway limits how deep bathroom cabinetry can be, the narrow depth vanity saves the day.
 It will require a specialty sink or basin, too.
-Typically, it will be less than 21” in total distance from the wall and may need a unique set of faucets or taps (perhaps even wall mounted to save space) in order to meet the room’s needs.
+Typically, it will be less than 21” in total distance from the wall and may need a unique set of faucets or taps (perhaps even wall mounted to save space) to meet the room’s needs.

-It pays to consider how you intend to use a bathroom vanity, as well as the right style for your needs.
+It pays to consider how you intend to use a bathroom vanity and the right style for your needs.
 You must consider both room and floor space to prevent making overly narrow walkways or causing cleaning to become too challenging.
 The good news is that there are more than just the six styles above, and the stores and resources for finding bathroom vanities ensure an almost unlimited range of choices when updating or upgrading a home.

 I couldn’t be happier with the product!
 Everyone was very attentive and engaged from the beginning to the end of the transaction.
 Also, I received a really nice gift of soap as a thank you.
 That was an added surprise and windfall I hadn’t anticipated.
 Thank you for that kind gesture.
 R&L did a nice job of communicating with me and the driver was very helpful with the delivery.
 I see no area that would require improvement.
 Well done all around! – John R.